AashiqMortimer/Yahtzee-iOS/Yahtzee/readme.md

 Move counter label: Share same UI as roll button?

+3. AI player (Maybe not, just stick to End Game)
+4. End game (who won, replay?)
+Add UIView to Main.
+Change to hidden when game loads.
+Only make visible when game ends.
+Add Buttons to select whether user wants to restart game.
+Restart game prompt should reset totalScore, and background colours.
+Is there an easy way to restart?

+Roll out end game logic to other score selection functions.

+5. Move tracker
+6. Optimise algorithm code

 # Things I've looked up:

 1. Programmatically initialising views such as containers